SuBoYu/Qstar_model/README.md

 1. Stocks with > 13% expected return: 20% of the portfolio.
 2. Remaining stocks: average allocation.

+## Backtesting

+Integrate the ML model and allocation strategy into the original quantx trading engine backtest system

+## Contribution

+The QStar model utilizing machine learning algorithms (XGBoost, LGBM) to identify outperforming equities and rebalance the fund allocation within the QuantX portfolio, increasing return by 2.32% and lowering drawdown by 3.72%.

 ## Explainable AI (XAI)

 [InterpretML](https://github.com/interpretml/interpret?source=post_page-----7c7c37ae30f7--------------------------------')